 Publishing Fees

-There are no fees charged for publishing in The Journal of Water Management Modeling.
+There are no fees charged for publishing in the Journal of Water Management Modeling.

 JWMM will continue to solicit feedback from the community towards making the articles and website as accessible and usable as possible.
-Please send any comments and questions to staff at info@chijournal.org.
+Please send any comments and questions to staff at

 Impact